rylew2/portfolio-rylew/content/project/card-game.md

 ### GraphQL

-Having the GraphiQL explorer to test queries makes setting up a GraphQL API much easier.
+The GraphiQL explorer facilitated the setup of the GraphQL API by streamlining query testing.
 The mutation and resolver files were setup in the `/graphql/types` folder, which are referenced in the `schema.py` file - the schema file defines the fields used in mutation or queries.

 Writing tests for specific GraphQL queries is also pretty straightofrward - we simply use a a `setUp` method from the built-in `unittest` framework that gets called before each individual test to setup a game.
 Then it's simply testing the GraphQL query we want (as if coming from the end frontend) and making assertions on the returned data.